NexPlayer/Unity-SDK/basic/playback-control.md

 # Playback control

-The NexPlayer™ SDK provides an API that can be called to control the playback of the player.
+The NexPlayer SDK provides an API that can be called to control the playback of the player.

-## NexPlayer™ API for Playback control
+## NexPlayer API for Playback control

 Playback control methods inherited from **NexPlayerBehaviour**: